MagusVerde/optmybat/README.md

 of the devices by using TLS for all communications.
 Instead of using port 80 for the UI and port 8082 for websocket, all traffic must now use port 443.

-It appears that they are using the same, self-signed certificate for all WiNet-S dongles:
+It appears that they are using the same, self-signed certificate for all WiNet-S dongles but there appears to be an option through the web UI to upload your own certificate.

 ```
 Certificate: